Olog/phoebus-olog-web-client/README.md

 In order to develop and test with reasonable effort you will need the proper toolchain:

 1) Node JS, install latest (>= 17.x) version.
-2) A text editor capable of syntax highlighting.
-Visual Studio Code is a good alternative as it comes with good support for React development.
-There are numerous extensions for VS Code that may enhance the development experience even further.
+2) A reasonably clever text editor.
+Visual Studio Code is a good alternative as it comes with some support for React development.
-3) Optional: a React JS add-on to your browser, which should probably be Chrome or Firefox.
+3) Optional: a React JS add-on to your browser.

 ## Development